voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 number of :ref:`builtin panels <plugins-design-panels>` for common tasks.

-Depending on the ``surfaces`` panel config, panels can be scoped to either the grid or the modal, and can be opened from the "+" menu - available both in the grid and the modal.
-Whereas grid panels unlock extensibility in the macro level of datasets, modal panels unlock extensibility in the micro level of samples.
+Depending on the ``surfaces`` panel config, panels can be scoped to either the grid or the modal.
+You can open these panels from the "+" menu, which is available in both the grid and modal views.
+Whereas grid panels enable extensibility at the macro level, allowing you to work with entire datasets, modal panels provide extensibility at the micro level, focusing on individual samples and scenarios.

 Panels, like :ref:`operators <developing-operators>`, can make use of the :mod:`fiftyone.operators.types` module and the